Two-dimensional Carreau law for a quasi-newtonian fluid flow through a thin domain with a slightly rough boundary: Introduction

 where $h$ describes the shape of the top boundary and $\mu$ is the viscosity of the fluid.

 However, many others fluids behave differently, the viscosity of these fluids is no more constant, such as pastes or polymer solutions.
-These fluids are called non-Newtonian.
+These fluids are called non-Newtonian (see Ganji \cite{Ganji} for more details).
+Non-Newtonian fluids are common in polymer processing, biological fluids, paints and coatings, food industry, and lubricants.
+Modeling their flow in confined/thin geometries is critical for predicting performance of devices such as bearings, medical devices, extrusion dies, and thin films, see for instance Agassant {\it et al.} \cite{Agassant}, Barnes {\it et al.} \cite{Barnes} or Bird {\it et al.} \cite{Bird}.
+Mathematically, nonlinear constitutive laws complicate existence, uniqueness, and asymptotic analysis (see for instance Mikeli\'c \cite{Mikelic2}.
+Understanding non-Newtonian fluids is vital in environmental engineering, so homogenization and asymptotic expansion methods are essential to derive reduced models for thin domains or porous media (see for instance Anguiano \& Su\'arez-Grau \cite{Anguiano_SG}, Boughanim \& R. Tapi\'ero \cite{Tapiero2}, Bourgeat \& Mikeli\'c \cite{Bourgeat1} or Bourgeat {\it et al.} \cite{Bourgeat2}).

 The simplest idea to describe non-Newtonian fluids is to plot the viscosity measurements versus the imposed shear rate and then, to fit the obtained curve with a simple template viscosity function, adjusting some few parameters.
 This is the main idea of quasi-Newtonian fluids models, which could be viewed as a first step inside the world of non-Newtonian fluids models (see Saramito \cite[Chapter 2]{Saramito} for more details).

 The incompressible quasi-Newtonian fluids are characterized by the viscosity depending on the principal invariants of the symmetric stretching tensor $\mathbb{D}[{\bf u}]$.
 If ${\bf u}$ is the velocity, $p$ is the pressure and $D{\bf u}$ is the gradient velocity tensor, $\mathbb{D}[{\bf u}]=(D{\bf u}+D^t {\bf u})/2$ denotes the symmetric stretching tensor and $\sigma$ the stress tensor given by $\sigma=-pI+2\eta_r \mathbb{D}[{\bf u}]$.
 The viscosity $\eta_r$ is constant for a Newtonian fluid but dependent on the shear rate, that is, $\eta_r=\eta_r(\mathbb{D}[{\bf u}])$, for viscous non-Newtonian fluids.
 The deviatoric stress tensor $\tau$, that is, the part of the total stress tensor that is zero at equilibrium, is then a nonlinear function of the shear rate $\mathbb{D}[{\bf u}]$, that is $\tau=\eta_r(\mathbb{D}[{\bf u}])\mathbb{D}[{\bf u}]$, see Barnes {\it et al.} \cite{Barnes}, Bird {\it et al.} \cite{Bird} and Mikeli\'c \cite{MikelicIntro1,MikelicIntro2} for more details).